elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 ## Roadmap

 stream_data and the functionalities it includes are scheduled to be included in one of the next two Elixir releases, likely 1.6 but possibly 1.7.
-The plan is to rename the `StreamData` module to `Stream.Data` and the `ExUnitProperties` module to `ExUnit.Properties`, so that the separation between data generation and property-based testing can be even more defined.
+We have used the names `StreamData` and `ExUnitProperties` to avoid conflicts when those modules are eventually merged into Elixir.
+When merged, they will be renamed to the proper `Stream.Data` and `ExUnit.Properties` modules.
 Right now, all development is happening in the [stream_data][] repository, where we are discussing features and giving users a chance to try out the functionalities early on.
 We'd love for anyone to get involved in trying stream_data and we'd love feedback!

 [stream_data]: https://github.com/whatyouhide/stream_data
 [test.check]: https://github.com/clojure/test.check